-Long-term investments consist of bonds and debentures and are recorded at amortized cost.
+Long-term investments consist of bonds, debentures, and pooled investments meeting the eligibility criteria defined by O. Reg 438/97, and are all recorded at amortized cost..
 Discounts and premiums arising on the purchase of these investments are amortized over the term of the investments.
 When there has been a loss of value that is other than a temporary decline in value, the respective investment is written down to market value to recognize the loss in the consolidated statement of operations and accumulated surplus.